dapr/quickstarts/11.hello-dapr-slim/README.md

 }
 ```

-Last but not least, we can use the Postman GUI.
+You can also use the Postman GUI.

 Open Postman and create a POST request against `http://localhost:3500/v1.0/invoke/nodeapp/method/neworder`
 ![Postman Screenshot](./img/postman1.jpg)